 So do refer to this list when revising.

-Sometimes, all they lack are the right examination techniques to score the points.
+Sometimes, all they lack are the right examination techniques to score points.
+We can’t instantly know how our children plan to ace their PSLE Chinese exam.
 So, do pay attention to their teachers to master these techniques.

 Read – 1st time for a general impression, 2nd time to search for answers.